jmahler/jmahler.github.io/_posts/2014-02-22-interview_questions.md

 1. Why did you choose Electrical Engineering?

+  Some people choose degrees because they are easy.
-  I chose Electrical Engineering because it was the most challenging degree among the areas I was interested in (electronics and programming).
+  I chose mine because it was hard.
-  I enjoy programming but Computer Science was not challenging enough.
+  I have always enjoyed programming and electronics but Computer Science was not challenging enough so I chose Electrical Engineering.

 1. Plot the magnitude of a 16-bit signed and unsigned number.